RakaPKS/crafting_interpreters_rust/README.md

 # Lox Interpreter in Rust

-This project is an implementation of the Lox programming language interpreter in Rust, based on the book "Crafting Interpreters" by Robert Nystrom.
+This project is an implementation of a Lox programming language Tree-Walk interpreter in Rust, inspired by the book "Crafting Interpreters" by Robert Nystrom.
 It provides a fully functional interpreter for the Lox language with some Rust-specific adaptations.
 The goal of this project was to have a better understanding of Rust, so certain implementation have been significantly modified to be more rust-like and less Java-like.
-The current iteration only contains the Tree-walker interpreter.

 ## Table of Contents